-- Selfridges was founded in 1908 by Harry Gordon Selfridge and the first Selfridges store opened its doors in 1909; today, the Company continues his Vision of providing the destination for the most extraordinary customer experience.
-The Company's Purpose is to surprise, amaze and amuse its customers and 'everyone is welcome'.
-The Vision and Purpose are delivered with a focus on Sustainability under the banner of Buying Better Inspiring Change. - Selfridges' Board of Directors and Executive Committee lead the business with purpose, aligning with the Company's Vision across physical stores and digitally. - The Selfridges Values of We Own Customer Experience, We Show Respect, We Lead and Inspire, We Take Responsibility and Deliver, and We Share our Knowledge resonate across all levels of the Company and informs how business decisions are made and how team members are recognised and rewarded. - The Purpose, Vision and Values are embedded at every level of the business, alongside Selfridges' sustainability commitments through Buying Better Inspiring Change. - The Executive Committee encourages all managers and senior managers to recognise team members who demonstrate their commitment to the Values and sustainability through recognition and reward schemes as well as bi-annual Extraordinary People Awards.
+- Selfridges was founded in 1908 by Harry Gordon Selfridge and the first Selfridges store opened its doors in 1909; today, the Company continues to carry out business in line with the principle that Everyone is Welcome and aims to offer an extraordinary customer experience. - Selfridges has a clear and defined Vision and Purpose, as outlined above. - Selfridges' Board of Directors and Executive Committee lead the business with Vision and Purpose across all stores physically and digitally. - The Vision and Purpose are embedded at every level of the business, alongside Selfridges' sustainability commitments, Project Earth, outlined above. - The Selfridges Values of owning customer experience, showing respect, leading and inspiring, taking responsibility and delivering, and sharing our knowledge resonate across all levels of the Company and informs how business decisions are made and how team members are recognised and rewarded. - The Selfridges Group Code of Ethics sets out the high standards we expect as we work to achieve our Vision and Purpose. - The Executive Committee encourages all managers and senior managers to recognise team members who demonstrate their commitment to the Values and sustainability through recognition and reward schemes as well as bi-annual Extraordinary People Awards, although these activities were curtailed in 2020 due to the impact of the Covid-19 pandemic.